Flood guidance

 Store essential flood equipment

 It’s good to keep essentials handy at all times.
-Keep buckets, sandbags, spades, wellies, bottled water, gloves and other protective clothing somewhere easy to access.
-These will all be useful if flood waters do start to rise close to your home.
+Keep buckets, sandbags, spades, wellies, bottled water, gloves and other protective clothing somewhere accessible.
+These will all be useful if flood waters do start to rise close to your property.

-A plan should outline what you need to do in the event of a flood.
-Keep emergency phone numbers and your insurance details to hand so you can let people know straight away.
+A contingency plan should outline what you need to do in the event of a major incident such as a flood.
+Keep emergency telephone numbers and your insurance documents to hand so you can let essential people know straight away.

-Flood barriers are boards that can be installed across doorways and windows ahead of the arrival of flood water.
+• Flood barriers - boards that can be installed across doorways and windows ahead of the arrival of flood water.
 These usually slide into a frame pre-attached to the building structure to provide a watertight seal.

-One of the first points of entry for water into a property is via airbrick vents.
-A plastic cover can be clipped to airbricks to prevent the water getting in.
+• Air-brick covers - one of the first points of entry of floodwater into a property is via air-brick vents.
+A plastic cover can be clipped to the framework surrounding air-bricks to prevent the entry of water.

-• Non-return valves Add these to drainage systems to prevent backflow of foul water into the property.
+• Non-return valves to drainage systems to prevent backflow of foul water into the property.

-This can be used to divert surface water away from a building.
-Care should be taken to ensure water is not diverted on to neighbouring property where it could cause damage.
+• Landscaping - can be used to divert surface water away from a building.
+Care should be taken to ensure water is not diverted onto neighbouring property where it could cause damage.

 What to do during a flood